Loaded Ham and Cheese Waffles

 Nutrition

-If you make these ham and cheese waffles or have suggestions for how you’d eat them, please leave a comment and rating here.
+If you make these ham and cheese waffles, please leave a comment and rating here.
+Pretty please

 Sign up to get recipes full of kitchen tips and tricks.